High Shear Mixing FAQs

 Q: Does Silverson offer worldwide support?

 A: Yes.
-We have offices in the U.K., the U.S., Europe and Singapore, as well as a network of more than 60 associated companies, agents and distributors across the globe.
+We have offices in the U.K., the U.S., Europe and Japan, as well as a network of more than 60 associated companies, agents and distributors across the globe.

 Q: Can Silverson offer mixers for sanitary duties?